 Viral infections associated with secondary CAD include Epstein-Barr virus, cytomegalovirus, mumps, varicella, rubella, adenovirus, HIV, influenza, and hepatitis C. Bacterial infections that have been linked to secondary CAD include mycoplasma, Legionnaires’ disease, syphilis, listeriosis, or E. Coli.

-CAD is not hereditary, which means it cannot be passed from parents down to their biological children.
+CAD is not hereditary, which means it cannot be passed from parents to their biological children.

-Nevertheless, some evidence suggests that there are genetic alterations in B-cells that produce cold agglutinins, which drive CAD.
+Nevertheless, some evidence suggests there are genetic alterations in B-cells that produce cold agglutinins, which drive the disease.
 Research has indicated that, in people with CAD, these B-cells often have mutations in two genes called KMT2D and CARD11.
 Another study suggested that certain chromosomal abnormalities are common in cold agglutinin-producing B-cells.

 Last updated: Sept.
 28, 2021